Kota

 2. The Total Earnings Limit

-The ‘earnings limit’ is the maximum amount you can earn in a year and still be eligible for tax relief on your pension contributions.
+The ‘earnings limit’ is the maximum amount your employees can earn in a year and still be eligible for tax relief on their pension contributions.

-As of 2024, the annual earnings limit for tax-relieved pension contributions is €115,000.
-It’s the maximum limit — you can contribute less if you want.
+As of 2025, the annual earnings limit for tax-relieved pension contributions is €115,000.
+It’s the maximum limit — your employees can contribute less if they want.

-This limit applies whether you’re contributing to a single pension product or multiple schemes.
+There’s no indication from the Irish government that this limit will increase in 2025 or later.
+This limit applies whether your employees are contributing to a single pension product or multiple schemes.

-If you’re contributing to a single pension product, your maximum tax-relieved contributions would be your relevant age-based percentage of the lower of:
+If your employees are contributing to a single pension product, their maximum tax-relieved contributions would be their relevant age-based percentage of the lower of:

-• Your yearly gross income (for employees) or net relevant earnings (for self-employed) and
+• Their yearly gross income (for employees) or net relevant earnings (for self-employed) and

 • The total earning limit of €115,000.